Computer keyboard, mouse, file cabinets, alarm clock, lamp & paper flying about

 Clean up your browser

 Your web browser can only handle so many open tabs at once, so close all the ones you don’t need.
-You can always reopen a tab later, but sifting through a bunch of websites you don’t need in the moment just wastes time.
+You can always reopen a tab later, but sifting through a bunch of websites you don’t need at the moment just wastes time.
 Also, go to the browser settings and clear your cookies so you’re bombarded with fewer intrusive ads when surfing the web.
 Lastly, turn off any unnecessary extensions and plugins that could be eating up system power.

 Classify and organize the rest